 Sorry, Mark Zuckerberg, but today’s teens have no use for your social network.
 For one, their parents are on it and think its cool.
 Gross.
 And two, Snapchat, Instagram, YouTube, and TikTok are much more their speed.
 But back in 2009, MySpace was so over and they rushed to establish an online presence on Facebook.
 They were wild about the like button.

 Send you a FarmVille neighbor request

 From August 2009 to December 2010, FarmVille was the top game by daily active users on Facebook.
 It seemed like everyone was seeing if they had a green thumb for interactive online digital farming.
 You’d plow, plant, and harvest crops as well as collect chicken eggs and milk cows for hours.
 All of your friends in the real world had to endure constant requests for help and to become neighbors.
 (See also Mob Wars and Lil Green Patch.)
 But now those crops would wither and die unattended as that age group can’t be pulled away from Fortnite.
-No matter what your game of choice, studies show that gaming can rewire player brains.

 Wear velour tracksuits